Underpin-WP/underpin/README.md

 The goal of Underpin is to provide a pattern that makes building scaleable WordPress plugins and themes easier.
 It provides support for useful utilities that plugins need as they mature, such as a solid error logging utility, a batch processor for upgrade routines, and a decision tree class that makes extending _and_ debugging multi-layered decisions way easier than traditional WordPress hooks.

+## Installation
+Underpin can be installed in any place you can write code for WordPress, including:

+1. As a part of a WordPress plugin.
+1. As a part of a WordPress theme.
+1. As a part of a WordPress must-use plugin.

+### Via Composer
+`composer install alexstandiford/underpin`

+### Manually
+If you're developing Underpin directly, or simply don't want to use Composer, follow these steps to use:

+1. Clone this repository
+1. Require `Underpin.php` from the root directory.

+### Boilerplates
+Check out the [Theme](https://github.com/alexstandiford/underpin-theme-boilerplate) and [Plugin](https://github.com/alexstandiford/underpin-plugin-boilerplate) boilerplates that use Underpin.
+This will give you some examples on how Underpin can be used, and also provide you with a good starting point for your next project.

+## Minimum Requirements

+1. WordPress `5.0` or better.
+1. PHP `5.6` or better.

 ## Service Provider

 Absolutely everything, except for one-off helper functions in `functions.php` is encapsulated in a singleton-instance